 Our views on global tobacco control treaty’s key issues

-The World Health Organization Framework Convention on Tobacco Control (FCTC) is a global treaty on tobacco control.
-It came into force in 2005 and contains provisions aimed at reducing tobacco consumption and toxicity.
-The treaty’s articles contain benchmark standards on the production, distribution, sale, promotion and taxation of tobacco products, as well as non-binding standards and recommendations.
+The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) is a global treaty on tobacco control.
+It came into force in 2005 and contains provisions aimed at, among other things, reducing tobacco consumption and toxicity.
+The treaty’s articles contain a number of binding obligations relating to the production, distribution, sale, promotion and taxation of tobacco products, as well as non-binding standards and recommendations.

-To date, the FCTC has been ratified by 180 countries.
-These countries comprise the Conference of the Parties (COP), which serves as the governing body of the FCTC.
-Sessions of the COP take place every two years and result in recommendations on how countries can implement treaty provisions.
+To date, the FCTC has been ratified by 181 countries, known as ‘parties’.
+These parties make up the Conference of the Parties (COP), which serves as the governing body of the FCTC.
+Sessions of the COP take place every two years and typically result in decisions and recommendations on how countries can implement treaty provisions.

-British American Tobacco supports the regulation of tobacco products and aims to work with governments and policymakers to arrive at regulatory solutions that are based on robust evidence and consultation, that respect legal rights and deliver on intended outcomes.
+We support the regulation of tobacco and nicotine products and aims to work with governments and policymakers to arrive at regulatory solutions that are based on robust evidence and consultation, that respect legal rights and deliver on intended outcomes.

-We are transparent about our views regarding key issues discussed at COP8 and actively and openly engage on issues impacting our business.
+We are transparent about our views regarding the key issues discussed at COP8 and actively and openly engage on issues impacting our business.
 Included below is a summary of our views on the key issues discussed at COP8.

 In addition, our Principles for Engagement provide clear guidance for how we share and communicate our positions with regulators, politicians and other third parties.

 FCTC Article 5.3 addresses the relationship between the development of health policy and the tobacco industry.
-It states in its entirety:
+It states:

 "In setting and implementing their public health policies with respect to tobacco control, Parties shall act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law.”

-This treaty provision is often referenced as justification to exclude the tobacco industry from engagement with policymakers.
-However, neither it nor subsequent FCTC recommendations prohibit industry-government interaction and most national laws and practices require an inclusive consultation process during the development of regulation.
+This treaty provision is often referenced as justification to exclude the tobacco industry from any and all engagement with policymakers.
+However, neither Article 5.3 nor subsequent FCTC recommendations explicitly prohibit industry-government interaction and most national laws and practices require an inclusive consultation process during the development of regulation.

 We believe that the industry has a constructive and expert role to play in the development of effective regulation.
 Article 5.3 is best championed by principles of good governance and better regulation, particularly those promoted by the Organisation for Economic Cooperation and Development (OECD) .
 These principles support the transparency, inclusivity and integrity of the regulatory process and, by doing so, protect policymaking from the undue influence of vested interests.

-In the context of fast-growing consumer interest in ENDS (also known as electronic cigarettes or e-cigarettes), the World Health Organization was mandated to provide a report at COP7 on possible regulatory approaches to this new product category.
+In the context of fast-growing consumer interest in ENDS (electronic cigarettes or e-cigarettes), the World Health Organization was mandated at COP7 (Delhi, 2016) to provide a progress report at COP8 on regulatory and market developments.

 We believe that investigation into the complex nature of addictiveness is valuable and that related work-streams should focus on factors that directly influence addiction, including individual smoking behaviour.
-But until this research is carried out and definitions and testing methods have been agreed regarding the contents and emissions of cigarettes, proposals concerning the regulation of addictiveness and product design features are premature.
+But until this research is carried out and definitions and testing methods have been agreed regarding the contents and emissions of cigarettes, specific policy proposals concerning the regulation of addictiveness and product design features are premature.
 The COP should consider whether ENDS and novel tobacco products could contribute to the FCTC’s objective of reducing smoking prevalence, taking into account evidence from countries such as the UK.

-In addition, we do not believe that proposals to restrict product design features such as capsules and slim cigarette formats are supported by relevant and rigorous evidence.
-Regulation should be developed on the basis of the impact of design features on both measured toxicity and/or smoking prevalence.
+In addition, we do not believe that proposals to restrict product design features such as capsules and slim cigarette formats are supported by the evidence.
+Regulation should be developed based on the impact of design features on both measured toxicity and/or smoking prevalence.

-Trade and investment agreements already enable countries to regulate in the interest of public health while simultaneously protecting the investment rights of private enterprises against discriminatory or unfair state actions.
+We believe that trade and investment agreements already enable countries to regulate in the interest of public health, while simultaneously protecting the investment rights of private enterprises against discriminatory or unfair state actions.
 Recent investment arbitration awards demonstrate that international trade and investment rules pose no threat to tobacco control measures.